joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/01/29/us/cargo-ship-cookbooks-overboard.html?searchResultPosition=5

 **The snowstorm drops 5 inches on Central Park as it makes its way to New England.**\
 `People across the region were bracing for a day of freezing temperatures and heavy snowfall.
-There was potential for widespread power failures.`\
+More than 115,000 households were without power in Massachusetts.`\
 https://nytimes.com/2022/01/29/us/snowfall-total.html?searchResultPosition=6

 **What Does ‘a Desk for Working Parents’ Mean?**\